COVID-19 Frequently Asked Questions

 The most accurate, up-to-date information is available on our website.
 In addition family members receive our monthly long-term care Newsletter, information updates by email from their Yee Hong Centre and frequent calls about their loved ones from the clinical team.
 Family members can also book Video Chat sessions on our website to speak directly with their loved ones.

 Yee Hong leaders also host regular teleconferences for families of our residents.
-Almost 400 callers joined sessions on June 2 and 4, during which Tracy Jones CEO as well the nursing management and a Medical Director described safety measures, recent testing and treatment plans in the event of a positive test.
-The team also took questions on topics submitted by family members.
-Some topics came up several times and are included in Qs&As below.
+Hundreds of family members/friends of residents dial in to hear the latest pandemic update and information from nursing management and a Medical Director.
+This includes new and existing safety measures, visiting policies, testing requirement, recent test outcomes including any outbreak details (if any), changes to our building access policies and treatment plans in the event of a positive test.
+Our team takes questions on topics submitted by family members, and many of the most common questions are included in this list.

 When can families visit Yee Hong again?
 Can they drop off food items, fruit, flowers, magazines, toiletries and mementos for their loved ones?

 Family members may drop off care packages (please no food or valuables) and clothing for their loved ones.
-Yee Hong staff will be assigned to clean and disinfect special items you drop off before we deliver them to resident floors.
+Yee Hong staff will be assigned to clean and disinfect special dropped off items before we deliver them to resident floors.
 Detailed instructions and drop-off times are on the website.

 Can families have more FaceTime sessions each week/on weekends/for longer conversations?